The Lord's Prayer Is Misunderstood

 Paul said: …our inner person is being renewed day by day.

-Notes: Paul did not reference the Lord's Prayer verbatim because the New Testament was not written yet in his days, but he alluded to it in these 2 verses above.
+Notes: Paul did not reference the Lord's Prayer verbatim because the New Testament was not written yet in his days.
+But had strong references about it in his follow up letters.
+Example in these 2 verses above.

 John 6:57